 - Uterine artery embolization (UAE)—In this procedure, tiny particles (about the size of grains of sand) are injected into the blood vessels that lead to the uterus.
 The particles cut off the blood ow to the broid and cause it to shrink.
 UAE can be performed as an outpatient procedure in most cases.

-- Magnetic resonance imaging-guided ultrasound surgery—In this new approach, ultrasound waves are used to destroy broids.
+- Magnetic resonance imaging-guided ultrasound surgery — This is a new fibroid treatment approach, ultrasound waves are used to destroy broids.
 The waves are directed at the broids through the skin with the help of magnetic resonance imaging.
 Studies show that women have improved symptoms up to 1 year after having the procedure.
 Whether this approach provides long-term relief is currently being studied.